Updated: Jul 28, 2022

-I make an ongoing effort to fix this mess
+I make an ongoing effort to fix this mess and define self-care the proper way.

 EXCERPT from Oddball: Building Resilience With Self-Care